cdot/Hotpot/README.md

 Calendar events are only used to generate requests.
 It is ultimately up to the rules functions whether and how those requests are interpreted.

-A recommended option is to create a specific calendar for Hotpot control, in which case all event in the calendar are assumed to relate to Hotpot.
+I recommend you create a specific calendar for Hotpot control, in which case all events in the calendar are assumed to relate to Hotpot.
 This is useful when yo uwant to share control over the system with other people.
 In this case you can modify the `hotpot.cfg` to dispense with the `hotpot:` prefix.